Writing JSON Schemas

 - Define examples using

-with parameters:node method params [res] [description]
+update_examplewith parameters:node method params [res] [description].

-: Specifies the node to execute the RPC.
+node: Specifies the node to execute the RPC.

-: The RPC method name.
+method: The RPC method name.

-: RPC parameters in JSON or list format.
+params: RPC parameters in JSON or list format.

-: Specify for wait commands or pre-recorded responses.
+response (optional): Specify for wait commands or pre-recorded responses.

-: Brief explanation of the example.
+description (optional): Brief explanation of the example.

 - Define examples using